Therapeutic or Preventive Procedure

 -

-(ade regimen) A regimen consisting of cytarabine (Ara-C), daunorubicin and etoposide, that is used as an induction treatment for pediatric acute myeloid leukemia (AML).NCI ThesaurusU.S.
+(ade regimen) A regimen consisting of high-dose cytarabine (Ara-C), daunorubicin and etoposide, that is used for the treatment of pediatric and adult acute myeloid leukemia (AML).NCIU.S.
 National Cancer Institute, 2021

 -

-(cytarabine-daunorubicin-etoposide regimen) A regimen consisting of cytarabine, daunorubicn, and etoposide used as an induction regimen for the treatment of acute myeloid leukemia.NCI ThesaurusU.S.
+(cytarabine-daunorubicin-etoposide regimen) A regimen consisting of cytarabine, daunorubicn, and etoposide used as an induction regimen for the treatment of acute myeloid leukemia.NCIU.S.
 National Cancer Institute, 2021

 Return to OpenMD Medical Dictionary